andrewm1tchell/ShakespeareSoup/ReadMe.md

 Some of these phrases may come out as pure gibberish but it is all for [romantic]comedies sake.

-## Usage/Setup
+## Setup

-Apache tomcat 7 is needed - https://tomcat.apache.org/download-70.cgi
+Apache tomcat 7 is needed - https://tomcat.apache.org/download-70.cgi.

 I created everything using Eclipse.

 ## Example